maxhbr/LDBcollector/md/LGPL-2.1-only.md

     		YOU MUST Provide License announcement
     			ATTRIBUTE Highlighted
     		YOU MUST Provide License text
+    		EITHER
+    			YOU MUST Provide Linkable work
+    		OR
+    			YOU MUST Use Shared library
     		IF Interactive AND Display Copyright notices
     			YOU MUST Display Copyright notices
     			YOU MUST Reference License text